Reds vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Reds have posted a mark of 4-5.
+- In nine games as the underdog over the last 10 matchups, the Reds have a record of 3-6.

-- In their previous 10 matchups with a total posted by sportsbooks, the Reds and their opponents are 6-4-0 when it comes to hitting the over.
+- In their previous 10 matchups with a total posted by oddsmakers, the Reds and their opponents are 6-4-0 when it comes to hitting the over.

-- Bookmakers have not posted a runline in any of the Reds' past 10 contests.
+- The past 10 Reds contests have not had a spread posted by bookmakers.

 Read More About This Game